raysmithdev/react-training/README.md

 - Possible time depending: assign drills to mentors to try in teams of 2 depending on numbers in attendance.

 # Drills
-- Create a component (call it whatever you like, it can be statefull or stateless) that returns the test Hello World to the screen.
+- Create a component (call it whatever you like, it can be statefull or stateless) that returns the text Hello World to the screen.

 - Create a stateful component called **Parent** that will be used to setup state which will have two properties - name & age.
 Give these properties values of your choice.
 Create a stateless component called **Child** that will render the name & age properties of state.
 The state must be passed down from Main to Child via props.